Epicalegendaire/June-Cohort-NIT-Rourkela/README.md

 ## 🧠 How It Works

+1. Log in through Authenticate portal, then register as a doctor.
-1. The user enters symptoms in the dashboard.
+2. The user enters symptoms in the dashboard.
-2. The frontend sends this data to the Django backend via AJAX.
+3. The frontend sends this data to the Django backend via AJAX.
-3. The backend loads the appropriate LLM model for the doctor/user.
+4. The backend loads the appropriate LLM model for the doctor/user.
-4. The LLM generates a prescription recommendation.
+5. The LLM generates a prescription recommendation.
-5. The result is dynamically rendered on the same page using JavaScript.
+6. The result is dynamically rendered on the same page using JavaScript.

 ---